Sajad1-0/jerseySweden/README.md

 # Getting Started with Create React App
-You need to have node.js app to open the code!
+You need to have node.js app to open the code and install npm packages like tailwindcss, React app and etc....
-You need to install Tailwindcss to change the css styles: npm install tailwindcss.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts